 AutoWeb (AUTO) Gets a Hold Rating from Barrington

-According to TipRanks.com, Prestopino has 0 stars on 0-5 star ranking scale with an average return of -11.6% and a 31.9% success rate.
+According to TipRanks.com, Prestopino ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -7.6% and a 36.0% success rate.
 Prestopino covers the Services sector, focusing on stocks such as US Auto Parts Network, Kar Auction Services, and Liquidity Services.

+Currently, the analyst consensus on AutoWeb is a Hold with an average price target of $1.20, implying a 0.0% upside from current levels.
+In a report released today, B.Riley FBR also downgraded the stock to Hold with a $1.20 price target.

 See today’s analyst top recommended stocks >>